 Applied Research for Change (ARCx) is André Corrêa d’Almeida’s platform for his research, teaching, consultancy, policy advising and entrepreneurial work in the field of international development.
-He is a development scholar and practitioner with multiple appointments at Columbia University, former Senior Advisor to the United Nations Development Program (UNDP) for program evaluation, Principal Investigator at the Catholic University of Portugal and Founder of ARCx.
+He is a development scholar and practitioner with multiple appointments at Columbia University, former Senior Advisor to the United Nations Development Program (UNDP) for program evaluation, Principal Investigator at the Catholic University of Portugal and President and Founder of ARCx.

 André Corrêa d’Almeida, Ph.D., M.Sc., is the Assistant Director and Adjunct Associate Professor for the School of International and Public Affairs’ and the Earth Institute’s Master of Public Administration in Development Practice, Columbia University.
 He has twenty years of entrepreneurial, management, academic, and leadership experience with applied multidisciplinary programs, teaching, research and consultancy carried out in the U.S., Europe, Central Asia, Africa, the Middle East, and China.
 He is the scientific coordinator and editor of the volumes “Smart(er) New York City: Data, Technology and Life in the City” (Columbia University Press, 2018) and “Institutional Reform in Portugal” (Publisher TBD, 2018).
 He received multiple research awards and is a regular contributor to the Huffington Post and The Guardian.
 He has secured multiple grants to fund applied research and training programs in the field of sustainable development.

 ARCx works on some of the most pressing problems in international and sustainable development and applies principles of development practice across research, education, policy and entrepreneurship to address them.
 ARCx has a strong focus on problem solving and applies scientific, collaborative and results-based methodologies to foster institutional and technological innovation.
 ARCx works across three major critical domains: